 Thirdly, they didn’t even get the right title in their fake poster.
 Here’s the realistic poster for the movie.
 Sort of.

 Fourth, the plot summary on IMDb has nothing to do with the movie: “A young and charming employee (Gallo) finds himself victim of an ‘office intrigue’ engineered by his attractive female boss.”
 Finally, I’m pretty sure that the “Rising” in Oliviero Rising refers to Vincent Gallo’s penis.
 I’m not kidding.
 The story is about Gallo getting over his mentally induced erectial disfunction.
-Shall we talk about this about a bit?
+Shall we talk about this a bit?
 It does have a scene I can’t avoid telling you about.
 Shivers just ran down my spine.

 Usually when I write about these movies I just watch them on the big screen so I don’t have screenshots to share.
 Sometimes there’s that rare film that causes me to stop and switch to my iPad.
 This was one of them.
 As a result, I do have a few of them to share.